openstack/keystone/doc/source/configuringservices.rst

 Configuring Swift to use Keystone
 ---------------------------------

-Similar to Nova, swift can be configured to use Keystone for authentication rather than its built in 'tempauth'.
+Similar to Nova, Swift can be configured to use Keystone for authentication rather than its built in 'tempauth'.
 Refer to the `overview_auth` documentation in Swift.